jcarlosroldan/oink/README.md

 This project is compatible with PHP 8.0 or later.
 It probably works with previous versions, although it hasn't been tested, and some functionalities like [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) will not be available.

+You will need to make all requests go through your `index.php` file.
+This can be done by using an `.htaccess` file, a `web.config` file, or by configuring your web server.
+You can find examples of `.htaccess` files in the [examples](examples/) directory.

 ## Basic Usage

 Include **oink.php** and call `serve` from the `Oink` namespace with a reference to your endpoints.